Growing up with German parents, Banana Bread was just not in the cards.

 I remember with special fondness, her marble cake, or Marmour Kuchen.
 It was a swirled madness of tart lemon and contrasting chocolate in a humble pound cake.
 I found out much later that the special, pronounced earthiness of the chocolate swirls came from the rum she added to the dark batter.
 Well, that made me adore it even more.
 Well, most any other German tortes and desserts involve mounds of whipped cream or fruit of some sort.
 But Banana Bread was never on my mother’s radar.
 I didn’t really think I was missing out on anything, until I tasted a piece that a friend brought to school.
 I thought, this is Ah-mazing!!
 When I told my mom about it, I’m not going to say her eyes glazed over or anything, but I don’t think I really conveyed to her the necessity of baking this quickbread.
 Funny how just tasting something new, even though it is mainstream to everyone else, elevates it to gold-medal stature in your freshly exposed mind!
 So one of the first things I learned to bake at home was banana bread.
 It wasn’t super impressive.
 But it was totally different from what my mom baked, and in a teenager’s warped brain, different was good.

 Fast forward to adulthood.
-My sister bakes.
+My sister bakes (she is a pastry chef after all).
 Very well.
 I bow to her cake making and decorating abilities.
 She makes the most beautiful wedding and celebration cakes with sugared flowers etc. I always wanted to bake like her.
 So I keep trying.
 And now I do (okay, not yet).
 I still leave the wedding cakes to her.
 I have my banana bread, hee hee.